• My Story

 For example, you can burn more than 100 calories during a half-hour of vacuuming, assuming you weigh more than 120 pounds.
 Mopping, scrubbing walls, and making beds all increase your heart rate, too, if you don’t pause for a breather.
 Do you want to tone your arm muscles?
 Bake some homemade bread — all that kneading gives your upper body a great workout.

-6. Put on Your Boogie Shoes
+6. Put On Your Boogie Shoes

 What’s one of the most fun ways to burn calories and get in shape?
 Dancing.
 You can even bring the kiddos along for the party.
 Put on your favorite jams and have a dance-off in your living room.